 Air pollution happens in our day to day lives; and it blows in from other cities and states, at different wind currents, directions, and speeds.
 The Oklahoma Department of Environmental Quality (DEQ) monitors air quality in the Tulsa region and assures we meet state and federal air standards.
 There are 9 air monitoring stations in northeastern Oklahoma, 5 of them monitor ground-level ozone.

-In an official sense, air sheds are set through a federal nonattainment designation process after an area violates the air national standards.
-Since the City of Tulsa and all of Oklahoma meets those air standards, we refer to our airshed generally as the Tulsa Metropolitan Area.
+For regulatory purposes, Airsheds are set through the federal nonattainment designation process after an area violates one or more of the National Ambient Air Quality Standards (NAAQS).
+Since the City of Tulsa and all of Oklahoma meets those air standards (we are designated in attainment with all federal standards), we refer to our airshed generally as the ‘Tulsa Metropolitan Area’.